newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions.md

-# OTel demo environment startup
+# OTel Codespace demo environment startup

 Your environment is configured automatically at startup.
 This may take a few moments for the terminal to appear...